 As a travel writer, I’ve raised my kids on the road.
-After dozens of family trips by planes, trains and automobiles, months spent living out of a duffel with newborns and teenagers, and plenty of mistakes and mishaps, I’ve learned a thing or two about packing for a family.
+After dozens of family trips by planes, trains and automobiles, months spent living out of a duffel with newborns and teenagers, and plenty of mistakes and mishaps, I’ve learnt a thing or two about packing for a family.
 Here’s everything you need to know to pack like a pro for your next family trip.

 Know your baggage limits